-How to pay the duty you owe on biofuels and other fuel substitutes or gas for use as fuel in a road vehicle.
+Find out how to pay the duty you owe on biofuels, other fuel substitutes and gas for use as fuel in a road vehicle.

 When to pay